Azure/azure-sdk/docs/dotnet/introduction.md

 Ensure you include an internal setter to allow for deserialization.
 For more information, see [JSON Serialization](#dotnet-usage-json).

-{% include requirement/MUST id="dotnet-service-models-prefer-structs" %} ensure model types are structs if they're small and immutable, especially if they are often stored in arrays, and classes if they're large, per [.NET Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/choosing-between-class-and-struct).
+{% include requirement/MUST id="dotnet-service-models-prefer-structs" %} ensure model types are structs, if they meet the criteria for being structs.

+Good candidates for struct are types that are small and immutable, especially if they are often stored in arrays.
+See [.NET Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/choosing-between-class-and-struct) for details.

 {% include requirement/SHOULD id="dotnet-service-models-basic-data-interfaces" %} implement basic data type interfaces on model types, per .NET Framework Design Guidelines.